 Comedian Tina Fey’s autobiography is, as you would imagine, pretty amusing.
 But, the thing that stuck with me was how hard she worked to get where she is.
-She took risks, had a baby at the point where her career took off and built an amazing selection of people around her to support her through her career.
+She took risks, had a baby at the point where her career took off and built an amazing selection of people to support her.
 She writes briefly about sexism and I like her advice to go “Over!
 Under!
-Through!”
+Through!”.

 #GIRLBOSS, by Sophia Amoruso

-Sophia is founder of NastyGal, the giant fashion startup that grew out of her eBay store. #GIRLBOSS is more a collection of her philosophies on life (“money looks better in the bank than on your feet”) and anecdotes from her days before NastyGal (shoplifting and doing random jobs), than it is about running and growing the business.
-It’s uplifting and empowering, but I would have liked more insight into what it’s like to scale a company so ridiculously fast.
+Sophia is founder of NastyGal, the giant fashion startup that grew out of her eBay store. #GIRLBOSS is a collection of her philosophies on life (“money looks better in the bank than on your feet”), and anecdotes from her days before NastyGal (shoplifting and doing random jobs).
+It’s uplifting and empowering, but I would have liked more insight into what it’s like to scale a company so fast.
 That said the main message is powerful and heavily iterated — work hard and be yourself.

 Michelle Obama: A Life — Peter B Slevin

-I didn’t know much about Michelle Obama, although I had seen her speeches around the recent election and had been very impressed.
-I’m even more impressed having read this very detailed biography.
-She grew up in the South Side of Chicago and fought to go to Princeton and Harvard Law School.
+Michelle grew up in the South Side of Chicago and fought to go to Princeton and Harvard Law School.
 Arguably, at the time that Barack Obama went for the Senate, she had the more established and successful career.
-As a biography, you feel detached from Michelle as a person — it only shares what she thinks based on her speeches — and I look forward to the day when she writes an autobiography.
-That said, one of her skills that comes across is her charisma and warmth, and her ability to motivate and rally those around her.
+As a biography, you feel detached from Michelle as a person — it only shares what she thinks based on her speeches — and I look forward to the day when she writes an autobiography (update, see below!).

-The strong theme from this book is about choosing what kind of impact and what kind of life you want to have.
-Michelle left a highly lucrative corporate law career to focus on what she really cared about — helping communities.
+The theme is about choosing what kind of impact and what kind of life you want to have.
+Michelle left a lucrative corporate law career to focus on what she cared about — helping communities.
 Reflecting on the choice she made she said “I began asking myself some hard questions.
 Questions like, ‘If I die tomorrow, what did I really do with my life?
 What kind of mark would I leave?
 How would I be remembered?’
 And none of my answers satisfied me.”

 Late Fragments: Everything I want to tell you — Kate Gross

 Kate Gross was the founding CEO of Tony Blair’s Africa Governance Initiative (AGI) and she died in 2014 age 36.
 This is the book she wrote as she realised that her battle with cancer was coming to an end.
-I was lucky enough to work briefly with Kate as an intern when the AGI was first being set up.
-This is a beautiful book from a woman who is looking really hard at life and trying to understand what bits make it most worthwhile.
-This isn’t a book about leadership, but it’s a thoughtful and insightful leader’s perspective on life which I will re-read every couple of years.
+I was lucky enough to work briefly as an intern with Kate when the AGI was first being set up.
+This is a beautiful book.
+She is looking really hard at life and trying to understand what bits make it most worthwhile.
+It’s a thoughtful and insightful leader’s perspective on life which I will re-read every couple of years.